 Skip to main content

-NightOwl ships a remote MCP server so AI coding assistants can browse issues, read stack traces, and update statuses from your editor.
-Every AI-initiated change is logged in the issue activity timeline with actor_type=mcp, so human and AI edits stay visually distinct and a token can be revoked instantly.
+NightOwl ships two remote MCP servers so AI coding assistants can drive the full dashboard — browse telemetry, triage issues, provision apps, manage teams, configure alert channels.
+Every AI-initiated change is logged with actor_type=mcp, so human and AI edits stay visually distinct and a token can be revoked instantly.

 1. Generate a personal access token

-Sign in to the dashboard, open Account → Settings, and scroll to the MCP Tokens card.
-Give the token a memorable label (e.g. “Laptop — Claude Code”) and copy the token shown once in the modal.
-After that, only the label, creation date, and last-used timestamp are visible.
-Revoking a token from the same page blocks all clients using it immediately.
-Tokens are user-scoped and inherit your team membership.
-They have the mcp ability and can only be used against the MCP endpoint.
+Sign in to the dashboard, open Account → MCP Tokens, and create a token with a memorable label (e.g. “Laptop — Claude Code”).
+The raw token is shown once — copy it immediately; only the label, creation date, and last-used timestamp are visible afterwards.
+Revoking a token blocks every client using it instantly.
+Tokens are user-scoped, inherit your team membership, and carry the mcp ability — they only work against the MCP endpoints.

 Claude Code